 Overview of American Journey Watercolors

-Overall, I'm very pleased with the American Journey brand.
+Overall, I'm extremely pleased with the American Journey brand.
 The saturation levels of these paints are quite impressive, and most of the 37 ml tubes can be extremely affordable.
-These are high quality paints, and because of my good experiences with them, I plan to incorporate several colors into my permanent palette.
+These are high quality paints, and because of my good experiences with them, I plan to incorporate many of AJ's colors into my permanent palette.

 Giveaway!
 Win a Watercolor Sketching Set [CLOSED]